Department of the Army Superior Civilian Service Award

-The Superior Civilian Service Award (Pre-2014 change) is the second highest award of the Department of the Army Honorary Awards for Department of the Army Employees.
+The Superior Civilian Service Award is the second highest award of the Department of the Army Honorary Awards for Department of the Army Employees.
 It consists of a medal, lapel pin and certificate.
 It is granted by Commanders of ACOMs, ASCCs, and DRUs; members of the SES serving as the director of a DRU; and the AASA for HQDA.
 May be further delegated to commanders MG and above or civilian equivalent and to Principal Officials of HQDA.
 The medal is the civil service equivalent of the military Legion of Merit.
 Originally established on 26 January 1959 as the Meritorious Civilian Service Award, the name of the award was changed to its current name in November 2014.

 Criteria

 Nominations for this award reflect superior service, achievement or heroism of a higher degree than that recognized by the Meritorious Civilian Service Award.
 Employees who have shown excellent performance through the previous receipt of honorary or monetary performance awards, can be considered for this award.
 Eligibility is determined by measuring contributions against the following example levels of achievement: